 Q. Does the College offer VCE classes?

 A. The College is pleased to be able to offer a wide range of VCE studies to our Senior School students.
-Students are studying a wide range of VCE subjects in 2015, including: Accounting, Biology, Business Management, Chemistry, Computing, English, Health & Human Development, Legal Studies, General Mathematics, Mathematical Methods, Physical Education, Physics, Psychology, Systems Engineering and Theatre Studies.
+Students are studying a wide range of VCE subjects, including: Accounting, Biology, Business Management, Chemistry, English, Food Studies, Health & Human Development, Legal Studies, Further Mathematics, Mathematical Methods, Physical Education, Psychology, and Systems Engineering.

 Q. Are there any elective classes in the Secondary School?

-A. Students in the Secondary School have studied over twenty elective and specialist classes during the past two years.
-Some of the subjects that have been offered include: Athlete Development, Advanced Science, Event Management, ICT, Money Matters, Multimedia, Psychology, Advanced Mathematics, Business Studies, Legal Studies, Science Design & Engineering and more!
+A. Students in the Secondary School have studied over twenty elective and specialist classes during the past four years.
+Some of the subjects that have been offered include: Sports Management, Science Fair, World of Woodworking, History Mysteries, Yearbook, Band, Visual Arts and more!

 Q. Are there opportunities for leadership?

-A. Years 7 - 11 students have an opportunity to be elected as Home Group Captains and serve on the Student Representative Council.
+A. Primary students in Years 5 & 6 can be selected as Primary School Leaders.
+Years 7 - 12 students have an opportunity to be elected as Home Group Captains and serve on the Student Representative Council.
 Middle School students also elect Middle School Captains.
-The College also has representatives on the Gannawarra Shire Youth Council.
+The College also has representatives who participate in the Rotary Leadership Program.

 Q. Can I tour the school?

-A. Tours are conducted by the Principal.
+A. Tours are conducted by the Principal and/or the Heads of School.
 Tours can be conducted during the day and after school hours.
 Bookings are essential and can be made through the College Office.
-Please email the office at: firstname.lastname@example.org
+Please email the office at: email@example.com

 Q. How do you cater for student’s individual learning needs?